 Resilient Communities Need Resilient Buildings

-The non-profit US Resiliency Council was founded in 2011 by three structural engineers and a mortgage broker who were concerned that we are not as ready as we need to be for future earthquakes.
+The non-profit US Resiliency Council was founded in 2011 by three structural engineers and a mortgage broker who were concerned that we are not as ready as we need to be for future earthquakes or other natural disasters.
 From their unique professional perspectives, they identified an important obstacle:

-Most people lack reliable information about what will happen after a major quake to the buildings that they live, work and depend on.
+Most people lack reliable information about what will happen after a major quake to the buildings in which they live and work.

-Without such information, people can’t understand how their decisions now will affect their ability to function and survive financially later.
-The result is under-investment in the kinds of materials, design techniques, and technologies that can make buildings – and therefore communities – more resilient.
+Without such information, people can’t understand how their decisions will affect their ability to function and survive financially.
+The result is under-investment in the materials, designs, and technologies that can make buildings – and therefore communities – more resilient.
 At the heart of the problem is the following truth:

-Current building codes are minimum requirements that aim to save lives, not to keep buildings usable after natural hazard events.
+Current building codes are minimum requirements that aim to save lives, not to keep buildings usable after disasters.

-The consequences of an under-prepared built environment can be devastating and cripple communities for years.
-Following Hurricane Katrina in 2005, the city of New Orleans not only suffered immediate losses of nearly $80 billion, but even ten years later had not fully recovered.
-In the 2010 and 2011 Christchurch New Zealand earthquakes, more than half of the buildings in the Central Business District had to be demolished.
-In 2012, more than 380,000 buildings were damaged or destroyed along the New England coast in the wake of Superstorm Sandy.
+Being under-prepared can cripple communities for years.
+New Orleans suffered immediate losses of nearly $80 billion in Hurricane Katrina, and even ten years later had not fully recovered.
+In the 2010 and 2011 Christchurch New Zealand earthquakes, more than half of downtown buildings had to be demolished.

 A Member-Driven Approach to Promote Resilience